 We are a leading worldwide developer and supplier of custom-designed user interface solutions that enable people to interact more easily and intuitively with a wide variety of mobile computing, communications, entertainment, and other electronic devices.
-We currently target the PC market, iAppliance market, and other select electronic device markets with our customized interface solutions.
+We currently target the personal computer, or PC, market and the market for digital lifestyle products, including portable digital music and video players, mobile phones, and other select electronic device markets with our customized interface solutions.

-We believe we are the market leader in providing interface solutions for notebook computers and hard-disk drive, or HDD, portable digital music players.
-Our original equipment manufacturer, or OEM, customers include the world's ten largest PC OEMs and many of the world's largest HDD portable digital music player OEMs.
+We are the market leader in providing interface solutions for notebook computers.
+Our original equipment manufacturer, or OEM, customers include tier one PC OEMs.
 We generally supply our OEM customers through their contract manufacturers, which take delivery of our products and pay us directly for them.
-These contract manufacturers include Asusalpha, Compal, Hon Hai, Inventec, Shanghai Yi Hsin, and Uniwill.